alberttocastro/alberttocastro/README.md

 ### Hi there 👋

-I'm a Computer Science student @UoPeople and PHP developer.
+I'm a Web developer, and also an Associate of Computer Science student @UoPeople.
 I love technology, and just can't stop watching tech reviews.
 I'm for remote work and asynchronous communication.
 I'm from Brazil, BTW.

 My main technologies and tools are: